 The day after Kristian Bezuidenhout’s fortepiano recital in Cully, the festival Lavaux Classic featured another recital in the neo-baroque, recently renovated Salle del Castillo in Vevey, just a few steps from the lake of Geneva.
-The Russian pianist Boris Berezovsky (*1969), with a program featuring
+The artist was the Russian pianist Boris Berezovsky (*1969), with a program featuring

 - Paul Hindemith (1895 – 1963): “Suite 1922”, op.26

 - Béla Bartók (1881 – 1945): Sonata, Sz.80 / BB 88

 - György Ligeti (1923 – 2006): 3 Etudes

 - Domenico Scarlatti (1685 – 1757): 3 Sonatas

 - Igor Stravinsky (1882 – 1971): Sonate pour piano (1924)